Pattern 200 Zlotych 1979 MW "Mieszko I". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 200 Zlotych 1979 "Mieszko I" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 370414 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 700.
-Bidding took place June 8, 2023.
+The record price belongs to the lot 61141 sold at the Heritage Auctions auction for USD 299.
+Bidding took place December 13, 2009.

 Сondition